 A Net Price Calculator is provided to assist students in determining how much money can be expected to be paid out-of-pocket each school year.
 The Net Price represents the total estimated Cost of Attendance less the average amount of grant and scholarship aid to students at McNally Smith College.

-Tuition is due the first day of the semester.
+Tuition for the Fall 2017 semester is due Monday, August 28.
 Payments may be made with cash, personal check, or credit card.
 Tuition may be paid in full for the term through the student portal or through the Bursar’s Office or Financial Aid Office in the 26 Exchange Administration building.
 McNally Smith College has additional payment plan options available for students unable to pay their balance in full by the first day of the semester.
 Please see information below for current payment plan options.
 For more information regarding your student account, please email the Bursar’s Office at email@example.com

 View Registration Bill: